 The Start of Year Hub is a central repository of information to make sure you have all the key information in one accessible place.
-Here you will find all the latest updates about our key operational areas, change projects and student activity, as well relevant contact information for you to escalate an issue if needed.
+Here you will find all the latest updates about our key operational areas, change projects and student activity, as well as relevant contact information for you to escalate an issue if needed.

 Latest updates